GabiPascu/Recipe-Book-v3/README.md

 # Recipe-Book-v3
 learning mvc and some thymeleaf
 ### What's this?
-- group effort by: Gabi, Dan, Mircea, Sebi -> to figure out Java MVC and Thymeleaf/HTML
+- group effort by: Gabi, Dan, Mircea, Sebi -> to figure out MVC and Thymeleaf/HTML

 ### What does it do?
 - basic recipe functional form